fpvandoorn/Dagstuhl-tables/README.md

 * The solution `T(6,3) ≥ 4` is very detailed.
 Other solutions with the same techniques will have much less explanation.
 So if you don't understand the reasoning, read `T(6,3) ≥ 4` first (See [Examples](#examples)).
 * The code using the Mathematica SAT-solver was written by Michael Trott and optimized by Floris van Doorn.
+* If the SAT-solver took longer than ~10s, we write the time as an indication for its difficulty.

 #### `T(12,3) ≤ 6`
 * Solution found by Mathematica SAT-solver: